Yohann0617/oci-helper/README_EN.md

 ## One-click docker-compose deployment or update

-After the installation is complete, you can directly access it through `ip:8818` in the browser (it is recommended to access it through https later).
-The default account and password are: `yohann`.
+- After the installation is complete, you can directly access it through `ip:8818` in the browser (it is recommended to access it through https later).
+The default account and password are both: `yohann`.
   If you need to modify it, please change the configuration in `/app/oci-helper/application.yml` and execute `docker restart oci-helper` to restart the docker container.
-It is recommended to use English names for `keyfile.pem` and upload them all to the `/app/oci-helper/keys` directory.
-When adding oci configuration, you only need to enter `keyfileName.pem`, and the full path of this directory will be added by default.
+- It is recommended to use English names for `key files.pem` and upload them all to the `/app/oci-helper/keys` directory.
+When adding oci configuration, just enter `key file name.pem`.
+The full path of this directory will be added by default.
+- If you need to view the complete log, execute: `docker logs oci-helper >> /app/oci-helper/oci-helper.log` to export the log file and view it yourself.

 ```bash
 bash <(wget -qO- https://github.com/Yohann0617/oci-helper/releases/latest/download/sh_oci-helper_install.sh)